khm159/MSCNet/README.md

 I implemented this model for practicing.

-This repo is not completed yet.
+This repo is Work In Progress.

 Requirements